underscoreio/essential-scala/src/pages/sequencing/function-types.md

 For the most part this is all stuff we know.
 The only pieces of syntax we haven't seen are the `+` and `-` annotations on the type parameters.
 These are called *variance annotations*.
 Let's look at this for a moment.

-### Invariance, Covariance and Contravariance
+## Invariance, Covariance and Contravariance

 <div class="alert alert-warning">
 **Note:** Variance is one of the trickier aspects of Scala's type system.
 Although it is useful to be aware of its existence, we rarely have to use it in application code.
-We will revisit covariance in the *Functional Programming* chapter, but we won't revisit contravariance for the remainder of the course.
 </div>

 The *variance* of a generic type determines how its supertype/subtype relationships change with respect with its type parameters: